Custimy-io/python-api-challenge/README.md

 send the submission to ```l.popp@custimy.io```

 ## Help
-If you encounter any problems with the deployment of the application, or you have any questions regarding the actual task, please do not hesitate to send us an email at ```l.popp@custimy.io``` and we will quickly get back to you.
+If you have any questions regarding the process or the task, please do not hesitate to send us an email at ```l.popp@custimy.io``` and we will quickly get back to you.
 Any such questions will **not** count towards your final assessment.